roman-milk/roman-milk.github.io/katies-devious-mind.md

  Jackie heard Karen expose her and Sarah.
 She was still writhing in the floor coming down from the massive orgasm.
 When she heard their names her mind exploded with humiliation causing another orgasm.
 She felt she was no longer Jackie Meyer, teacher, but nothing more than a slut slave.

  Sarah hearing Karen speaking and introducing them as slaves was just the opposite.
 She felt at peace.
 She no longer needed to hide her true self.
 She could now freely serve her master, as she was now truly happy and satisfied.
-Report_Story #1